Astronaut Al Worden, who circled the moon and once earned record for 'most isolated human being,' has died

 He died Wednesday in Texas at the age of 88.
 He spent more than 295 hours in space.

-Before joining NASA, Worden was a test pilot, instructor and Colonel in the US Air Force, Bridenstine said.
+Before joining NASA, Worden was a test pilot, instructor and colonel in the US Air Force, Bridenstine said.

 He became an astronaut in 1966, his NASA biography says.

-Worden eventually became Senior Aerospace Scientist at NASA's Ames Research Center in California.
+Worden eventually became senior aerospace scientist at NASA's Ames Research Center in California.
 He once said, "Now I know why I'm here.
 Not for a closer look at the moon, but to look back at our home, the Earth," according to Bridenstine.

 "We remember this pioneer whose work expanded our horizons," he said.